ibrahim-mubarak/define-env/README.md

 define_env
 ======

-Load variables from a `.env` file into a dart-define string and copy it to your IDE Config or to the clipboard.
+Load variables from a `.env` file into a dart-define (also known as Environment declarations) string and copy it to your IDE Config or to the clipboard.

 [![Pub Version][pub-badge]][pub]